redradishs/PPM-Note-Taking/README.md

 ICTe Solutions 2024, as Full Stack Developer. redanicas@ictesolutions.tech

-## **In Collaboration with:**
+## **NOTICE:**
-NOTICE 03/10/2025 PPM has been transfered to Angular 19 and hosted to Cloudflare you may access the link here:
+03/10/2025 PPM has been transfered to Angular 19 and hosted to Cloudflare you may access the link here:
 Link: [Parinig pa more](https://ppmcdn.pages.dev)